|Time:||Monday and Wednesday, 5:30PM - 6:50PM|

 CSE 336 will provide students with an introduction to the technology of the Internet, especially approaches to programming cloud-based systems.
-While the business and tools of Electronic Commerce are still evolving, the underlying technology has become fairly well established.
+While the business and tools of the Internet-are still evolving, the underlying technology has become fairly well established.
 This technology takes the form of various standards, architectural approaches, interfaces, and programming APIs.
 The programming APIs are particularly relevant in that they provide an abstraction of the underlying technology.
-CSE 336 uses the programming APIs (primarily Java) to present the technology of the Internet and of Electronic Commerce.
 The course presents the concepts needed to build enterprise-wide solutions, particularly the server-side components of those solutions.
-Students are expected to complete many programming assignments that develop components of E-Commerce solutions.
+Students are expected to complete many programming assignments that develop components of cloud solutions.

 The principal outcomes of the course are:

 You should use an Interactive Development Environment (IDE) to complete the programming assignments.
-The official IDE for the class is NetBeans.
-However, you can use any Java IDE supporting Java SDK 8.0 and servlet/JSP development and testing (JSP 2.1).
+The official IDE for the class is IntelliJ IDEA.
+However, you can use any Java IDE supporting Java SDK 8.0 and Java EE 8.0.

 We will not cover the use of any Java IDE in class.
 However, all the information you need to use it successfully is provided at the download site.
 In addition, the TAs will help you with IntelliJ during optional TA sessions.
 You may find it useful to review a slide set describing the use of IntelliJ for RESTful Services.

 For HTML development, Amaya is a very capable HTML tool supporting your HTML and CSS development, and is available for a free download.
 Dreamweaver is the industry standard tool, but it is not available with a free unlimited license.
 However, if you already have access to it, it should be fine for this course.